jsforce/jsforce/MIGRATING_V1-V3.md

 ### Multiple API errors

 When the Salesforce REST API returns multiple errors, a `MULTIPLE_API_ERRORS` error will be thrown.
-Full error details can be accessed in the `error.content` property.
+Full error details can be accessed in the `error.data` property.

 jsforce v1 used to pick the first error only and ignore others.